microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraFeatureRolloutPolicyDirectoryObject.md

 ## Description

-An admin uses `Remove-EntraFeatureRolloutPolicyDirectoryObjec` cmdlet to remove groups from the cloud authentication roll-out policy.
+An admin uses the `Remove-EntraFeatureRolloutPolicyDirectoryObjec` cmdlet to remove groups from the cloud authentication roll-out policy.
 Users in these groups start authenticating against the global authentication policy (for example, federation).
 Specify `ObjectId` and `Id` parameter to remove groups from the cloud authentication roll-out policy.